RangerMauve/mqtt-store/README.md

 Sets a value in the store.
 In the background the topic will get split up into a path and will build up a tree.
 Topics with wildcards get set as through the wildcard was a literal key.

 ### `MQTTStore#get(key : String) : Result<Any>`
 Gets a single value from the store that was set at the given topic.
-If nothing was set at this topic, then `MQTTStore.NO_RESULT` is returned
+If nothing was set at this topic, then `MQTTStore.NO_RESULT` is returned.

+### `MQTTStore#.del(key : String) : Boolean`
+Deletes the value stored at the key if it exists.
+Returns `true` if the key contained a value, `false` if the key didn't exist or had no value.

 ### `MQTTStore#findMatching(key : String) : Array<Result<Any>>`
 Takes a topic with wildcards and returns all keys that match that topic.
 Returns an array of Results.